becarpenter/book6/6. Management and Operations/Address and Prefix Management.md

 solution if applicable.
 An important question is whether tools exist to meet the help desk and security needs described above _for the specific vendor equipment and software in use_.

+This book does not recommend specific products.
+However, it is to be noted that an [open source solution](https://www.isc.org/kea/) does exist that supports DHCPv6-based address management including dynamic DNS.

 <!-- Link lines generated automatically; do not delete -->